 1. Building an Effective Online Presence

 i.
-Create a Professional Website: Develop a portfolio website showcasing your best work, artist statement, and contact information.
-There are a few platforms for this, like WIX, Art Station or Dribbble.
-Besides providing a way for potential connections to come across your art, it also shows dedication to reaching success.
+Create a Professional Website: The first networking tip is to develop a portfolio website showcasing your best work, artist statement, and contact information.
+There are a few platforms for this, like WIX, ArtStation, or Dribbble.
+Besides providing a way for potential connections to come across your art, it also shows dedication to achieving success.

-2. Attending Industry Events
+2. Attending Networking Art Events

 iii.
-Networking Events: Look for events that are specifically designed for networking, such as industry mixers or artist meetups.
+Networking Events: Look for art events that are specifically designed for networking, such as industry mixers or artist meetups.
 These are plentiful—simply search on the internet for ones near you.
-They’re typically less pressure than large annual art festivals, and the people who attend are all there for the same reasons you are.
+They’re typically less pressured than large annual art festivals, and the people who attend are all there for the same reasons you are.

 3. Leveraging Existing Connections

 i.
 Ask for Introductions: Use your current network to get introductions to industry professionals you want to meet—but be graceful.
-Avoid being pushy or coming off as desperate, and respect the boundaries of the individuals from your current network.
+Avoid being pushy or coming off as desperate and respect the boundaries of the individuals from your current network.
 You can mention your interest naturally and in a light and relaxed tone.
 Show that you come from a place that says while it’s great to have that additional connection, it is not a must-have.

 4. Navigating Challenges